UPEV1sion/HashMap_C/README.md

 A very performant, fairly lightweight `HashMap` implementation in C.

-> **_NOTE:_**  This `HashMap` implementation solely relies on a "Array of `Linked List`s" implementation.
-"Treeifying" a node after a certain threshold yielded a negative performance impact from the extensive testing needed.
-Therefore, the current implementation does not support "treeifying".
+> **_NOTE:_**  This HashMap implementation solely relies on a "Open Adressing" implementation.
+A "Array of Linked Lists" implementation and "Treeifying" a node after a certain threshold yielded a negative performance impact from the extensive testing needed.
+Therefore, the current implementation uses "Open Adressing".

 This document provides an overview and detailed description of the functions available in this `HashMap` implementation.